Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsubsection{Stepping behavior}

 Figs.\ref{XP1_ALL} (A) and (B) show the results of the average step height and average step frequency during the chasing task.
-A two-way ANOVA \textit{WIP control} vs. \textit{Target Speed} was used to analyze the results.
-When the sphericity assumption was violated (Mauchly’s sphericity test), the degrees of freedom were adjusted using the Greenhouse-Geisser correction.
-When needed, Shaffer’s modified sequentially rejective Bonferroni post-hoc tests for multiple comparisons were used.
-Regarding the results of the step height, a significant main effect was observed in both the WIP factor ($F(1, 11)=35.28, p<0.001, \eta^2=0.334$) and the speed factor ($F(5, 55)=5.19, p<0.001, \eta^2=0.038$), and a significant interaction effect was found ($F(5, 55)=38.05, p<0.001, \eta^2=0.261$).
-Post-hoc tests showed that for speed conditions under the GUD-WIP condition, the average step height at 2.5 m/s was lower than that at 0.5, 1.0, and 1.5 m/s, that at 4.5 m/s was lower than that at 0.5 m/s, and that at 3.5 m/s was lower than that at 1.0 m/s.
-In contrast, for the SHeF-WIP condition, the post-hoc tests showed that all pairs of speed conditions were statistically different, excluding the four pairs: 1.0-1.5, 2.5-3.5, 2.5-4.5, and 3.5-4.5 m/s.
+A two-way ANOVA (\textit{WIP control} v.s. \textit{Target Speed}) was used to analyze the results.
+When the normality assumption was violated (Shapiro-Wilk test), Aligned Rank Transform (ART) was used for the data.
+When needed, Holm correction for p-value was used.
+Regarding the results of the step height, a significant main effect was observed in both the WIP factor ($F(1, 11)=162, p<0.001, \eta^2=0.48$) and the speed factor ($F(5, 55)=3.63, p=0.004, \eta^2=0.10$), and a significant interaction effect was found ($F(5, 55)=24.0, p<0.001, \eta^2=0.41$).
+Post-hoc tests (Wilcoxon signed rank test) showed that for speed conditions under the GUD-WIP condition, the average step height at 2.5 m/s was lower than that at 0.5 ($p=0.034$) and 1.0 ($p=0.034$), that at 4.5 m/s was lower than that at 0.5 m/s ($p=0.007$), and that at 3.5 m/s was lower than that at 1.0 m/s ($p=0.041$).
+In contrast, for the SHeF-WIP condition, the post-hoc tests showed that the following pairs of speed conditions were statistically different: 0.5-1.0 ($p=0.009$), 0.5-1.5 ($p=0.012$), 0.5-2.5 ($p=0.007$), 0.5-3.5 ($p=0.007$), 0.5-4.5 ($p=0.007$), 1.0-2.5 ($p=0.007$), 1.0-3.5 ($p=0.007$), 1.0-4.5 ($p=0.007$), 1.5-2.5 ($p=0.012$), 1.5-3.5 ($p=0.012$), 1.5-4.5 ($p=0.012$).
+Moreover, the test of no correlation was conducted between the height of participants and step height under one of the target speed conditions and one of the WIP methods.
+Consequently, no statistical differences were observed.

-Regarding the results of the step frequency, a significant main effect was observed in both the WIP factor ($F(1, 11)=52.26, p<0.001, \eta^2=0.091$) and speed factor ($F(2.17, 23.86)=196.42, p<0.001, \eta^2=0.745$), and a significant interaction effect was also found ($F(5, 55)=14.37, p<0.001, \eta^2=0.042$).
-The post-hoc tests for multiple comparisons for the speed condition showed that all pairs of speed conditions were statistically different.
-Furthermore, a post-hoc test for the simple effect of the WIP factor at each speed revealed that the average step frequency of GUD-WIP was statistically higher than that of SHeF-WIP at all speed conditions, excluding the 0.5 m/s condition.
+Regarding the results of the step frequency, a significant main effect was observed in both the WIP factor ($F(1, 11)=106, p<0.001, \eta^2=0.28$) and speed factor ($F(5, 55)=193, p<0.001, \eta^2=0.55$), and a significant interaction effect was also found ($F(5, 55)=10.4, p<0.001, \eta^2=0.18$).
+The post-hoc tests for multiple comparisons for the speed condition showed that all pairs of speed conditions were statistically different (3.5-4.5: $p=0.018$, other pairs: $p<0.001$).
+Furthermore, a post-hoc test for the simple effect of the WIP factor at each speed revealed that the average step frequency of GUD-WIP was statistically higher than that of SHeF-WIP at 1.5 ($p<0.001$), 2.5 ($p<0.001$), 3.5 ($p=0.002$), and 4.5 ($p<0.001$) m/s conditions.